-- We entered into employment agreements with Mr. Bryant on October 4, 2002, Mr. Williams in July 2003 and Mr. Montgomery in September 2003, all prior to the Company's initial public offering in December 2003.
+- We entered into employment agreements with Mr. Williams in July 2003 and Mr. Montgomery in September 2003, all prior to the Company's initial public offering in December 2003.
 The terms of these employment agreements and related stock option agreements were developed based on negotiations between the applicable executive and the Board of Directors of the Company at that time, which was controlled by several private equity investors.
-These contracts specified the compensation and other benefits to be paid upon a termination of employment or upon a change of control as described above. - Mr. Clift joined the Company in December 2004, and Mr. Anderson joined the Company in July 2006, after the Company went public.
-However, the terms of their employment agreements regarding severance and other payments upon termination of employment and a change of control were structured similarly to the other Named Executive Officers (other than Mr. Bryant).
+These contracts specified the compensation and other benefits to be paid upon a termination of employment or upon a change of control as described above. - Mr. Člift joined the Company in December 2004, Mr. Anderson joined the Company in July 2006 and Mr. Sarvary joined the Company in June 2008, after the Company went public.
+However, the terms of their employment agreements regarding severance and other payments upon termination of employment and a change of control were structured similarly to the other Named Executive Officers.
 However, we granted restricted stock units to Mr. Clift with his initial compensation package to offset lost equity compensation from his previous employer.
-The terms of Mr. Clift's employment agreement provide that these restricted stock units vest immediately if he is terminated without cause, if his employment ends as a result of death or disability, or if he resigns for good reason. - In June 2006 Mr. Bryant and the Company amended and restated his employment agreement when he was promoted to Chief Executive Officer.
-At that time, Mr. Bryant and the Company agreed to modify his severance and change of control provisions.
-Those modifications included provisions stating that (i) if Mr. Bryant is terminated without cause or resigns for good reason, he would receive an additional year of vesting on unvested options; and (ii) if his employment ends as a result of death or disability, then 50% of his unvested options accelerate immediately.
-However, the agreement does not provide for any vesting upon a change of control, unlike his prior option grants.
-The Compensation Committee approved these changes as part of the overall negotiation of his amended employment agreement, and after considering the April 2006 report prepared by Cook in April 2006 as described above under "Compensation Process". - In March 2008, Mr. Williams and the Company amended and restated his employment agreement to reflect his promotion to Executive Vice President in 2007.
-The modifications included extending his severance period and benefits maintenance period from six (6) to twelve (12) months, which is consistent with the agreements for the Company's other Executive Vice Presidents.
+The terms of Mr. Clifts employment agreement provide that these restricted stock units vest immediately if he is terminated without cause, if his employment ends as a result of death or disability, or if he resigns for good reason.
+Mr. Clifts's restricted stock units became fully vested on January 1, 2008. - In March 2008, Mr. Williams and the Company amended and restated his employment agreement to reflect his promotion to Executive Vice President in 2007.
+The modifications included extending his severance period and benefits maintenance period from six (6) to twelve (12) months, which is consistent with the agreements for the Company's other Executive Vice Presidents. - Mr. Sarvary's initial compensation package as Chief Executive Officer was determined by our Compensation Committee in connection with the negotiation of his employment agreement in June 2008.
+The Compensation Committee approved the terms of his employment agreement and his stock option awards as further described in the "Compensation Discussion & Analysis -Compensation Process" above.

-Except for the amendments to Mr. Bryant's employment agreement and Mr. Williams' employment agreement, the Company has not amended any of the provisions regarding payments upon termination or change of control in the original agreements with its other Named Executive Officers.
+Except for the amendment to Mr. Williams' employment agreement, the Company has not amended any of the provisions regarding payments upon termination or change of control in the original agreements with its other Named Executive Officers.